Hadron Collider Signatures of Lepton Number Violation in the Type II Seesaw Model

-It is now well-known~\cite{Maiezza:2016bqj} that to obtain a genuine LNV signal in the model, the simultaneous presence of $Y_\Delta$ and $v_\Delta$ is required.
-Turning on the Yukawa coupling $Y_\Delta$ ensures that the lepton number of the triplet is fixed to $L = 2$.
-Then, $v_\Delta$ communicates it to the SM sector with $L = 0$ and the combined effect leads to LNV.
-This is particularly clear when the final-state gauge bosons decay hadronically and neutrinos cannot carry away lepton number.
-In the Type~II seesaw, only the product $Y_\Delta v_\Delta$ is fixed and thus LNV signals are not automatically guaranteed to be observable.
+It is well-known~\cite{Maiezza:2016bqj} that genuine LNV signals in Type II require the simultaneous presence of $Y_\Delta$ and $v_\Delta$.
+Turning on the Yukawa coupling $Y_\Delta$ ensures that the $\Delta_L$ triplet indeed has $L = 2$.
+Then, $v_\Delta$ communicates $L \neq 0$ to the SM sector with $L = 0$ and the combined effect leads to LNV.
+This is especially obvious when the final-state gauge bosons decay hadronically and neutrinos cannot carry away $L$.
+In pure Type~II, the product $Y_\Delta v_\Delta$ is fixed and LNV signals are not automatically observable.

-Still, there exists the so-called LNV window~\cite{Maiezza:2016bqj}, with $v_\Delta \simeq 10 - 100 \text{ keV}$, where both decay modes, depending on $Y_\Delta$ and $v_\Delta$, are present.
-Smoking gun signals with two same-sign leptons and jets appear, as shown in FIG.~\ref{figLNVchannels}.
-While existing leptonic searches can be recast to the LNV region~\cite{delAguila:2013mia, Babu:2022ycv} with some sensitivity, a dedicated analysis presented here opens the LNV window completely, and takes into account the presence of mass splittings between the triplet components.
-In this work, we determine the overall strength of the tentative LNV signal and propose a di-lepton plus jets analysis that significantly improves the sensitivity in the LNV window, spanning the range of $v_\Delta$ shown in~FIG.~\ref{figLNVWin}.
+The LNV window~\cite{Maiezza:2016bqj} exists for $v_\Delta \simeq 10 - 100 \text{ keV}$, where both decay modes, proportional to $Y_\Delta$ and $v_\Delta$, are present.
+Smoking gun signals with two same-sign leptons and jets appear, shown in FIG.~\ref{figLNVchannels}.
+While existing leptonic searches can be recast to the LNV region~\cite{delAguila:2013mia, Babu:2022ycv} with some sensitivity, a dedicated analysis presented here opens the LNV window completely, and accounts for the presence of mass splittings in $\Delta_L$.
+We determine the strength of the LNV signal with a di-lepton plus jets analysis that significantly improves the sensitivity, spanning the range of $v_\Delta$ shown in~FIG.~\ref{figLNVWin}.

 {\bf Location of the LNV window.}

 In the Type~II seesaw, the Yukawa term